Live streaming has a charm to it. People stick to watching it for long without batting their eyelids.

 6. Pick Wired Encoder Above a Wireless One

-Wireless encoders are good and helps reduce the clutter in a physical recording environment.
+Wireless encoders are good and help reduce the clutter in a physical recording environment.
 But, they have some inherent cons.
-Wi-fi connected encoders might get their signals messed with neighboring signals.
+Wi-fi-connected encoders might get their signals messed with neighboring signals.
 Also, if there are plenty of users logging into the same wifi network, the live stream has a fatty chance of being disrupted.

-How Contus Vplay Fixes Buffering Issue When Streaming Video?
+How Contus VPlayed Fixes Buffering Issue When Streaming Video?

 All this feels over too over the top for you?
 A live streaming solution can make things easier.
 From encoding the video to compressing it for global delivery, the solution can take care of everything without putting much pressure on you.

-Contus Vplay is the optimal solution you’re searching for.
+Contus VPlayed is the optimal solution you’re searching for.
 Designed with an eye for uninterrupted streaming, IT has adorned itself with the above technologies that fight low-quality networks to provide smooth streaming.
-In addition to the above-mentioned factors, Contus Vplay has more to offer.
-Below is a short breakdown on some of the technologies that allow Contus Vplay create lightning-fast live streaming platforms:
+In addition to the above-mentioned factors, Contus VPlayed has more to offer.
+Below is a short breakdown of some of the technologies that allow Contus VPlayed to create lightning-fast live streaming:

-Multi-bitrate encoding – This feature splits video to 10-second slots called the TLS format which simultaneously encodes and uploads in sessions, easing the loading process to concentrate on small intervals at a time.
+- Multi-bitrate Encoding: This feature splits video into 10-second slots called the TLS format which simultaneously encodes and uploads in sessions, easing the loading process to concentrate on small intervals at a time.

-Efficient Content Delivery Network – More the Points of Presence (PoP), more efficient with low latency the streaming becomes.
-Contus Vplay uses CDN that adapts to any file format and transmit the content coherently.
+- Efficient Content Delivery Network: More the Points of Presence (PoP), more efficient with low latency the streaming becomes.
+Contus Vplay uses CDN that adapts to any file format and transmits the content coherently.

-Streaming Protocols – Vplayed uses RTMP and HLS streaming multimedia.
+- Streaming Protocols: – VPlayed uses RTMP and HLS streaming multimedia.
 RTMP is used to ingest input media using multiple codec formats.
-Media is delivered with HLS.
+Media is delivered with an HLS video player.
 A higher pixel rate can be delivered with the adaptive bit streaming.
-It is compatible with all platforms.
+It is compatible with all online video platforms.

-If you’re an individual, enterprise or entertainment firm who wants to overcome the ever-dreaded buffer in your streaming platform, use Contus Vplay to build your platform and enjoy uninterrupted streaming
+If you’re an individual, enterprise, or entertainment firm who wants to overcome the ever-dreaded buffer in your VOD streaming platform, use Contus VPlayed to build your platform and enjoy uninterrupted streaming